 Satyanarayana Dasa grew up in an Indian village near Faridabad, Hariyana, where he spent a happy childhood within a traditional family framework.
 As a boy working on the family farm, he developed an attraction to the rich spiritual culture of his country while also demonstrating his promise as a student.
-Satyanarayana Dasa left village life to attend high school in Delhi where he earned admission to the prestigious Indian Institute of Technology (ITT) to study engineering.
-At ITT, he completed a graduate degree in mechanical engineering (B. Tech, 1976) and a postgraduate degree in industrial engineering (M. Tech, 1978).
+Satyanarayana Dasa left village life to attend high school in Delhi where he earned admission to the prestigious Indian Institute of Technology (IIT) to study engineering.
+At IIT, he completed a graduate degree in mechanical engineering (B. Tech, 1976) and a postgraduate degree in industrial engineering (M. Tech, 1978).

 Following his graduations, Satyanarayana Dasa accepted a job with Tata group in Mumbai and was shortly thereafter transferred to work as a software engineer in the United States.
 In spite of his successful career in the US, he felt an increasing yearning for the roots of his own spiritual culture.
 Eventually he left his job and career in order to wholeheartedly pursue his inner quest for truth.